Skip to Content

 An illustrative image of Christine Benz, director of personal finance and retirement planning of Morningstar.

-My colleague Amy Arnott recently spilled her biggest financial mistakes, and I undertook a similar cathartic confessional earlier this summer.
+My colleague Amy Arnott recently spilled her biggest financial mistakes, and I undertook a similar cathartic confessional.
 A unifying theme among our two lists was sins of omission: financial jobs that we had tarried on or skipped altogether because we were too busy doing other things, we perceived them as boring administrative work, or some combination of the two.
 Even cleaning out the refrigerator can become fascinating work if it saves you from hunting around for passwords and peering closely at your financial accounts.

 My guess is that you’ve got one or two of those kinds of financial jobs on your to-do list, too.
 Here are some tasks that a) frequently fall by the wayside and b) don’t take a lot of time to rectify.